A Well-Lived Life 2 - Book 4 - Elyse

 “So all this stuff was going on behind the scenes?”

 “More.
-Alicia had tried to talk to Jessica a few times, and drove out to see her but had no luck.
+Alicia had tried to talk to Jessica a few times and drove out to see her but had no luck.
 Elyse, Jennifer, Sofia, and even your sister made calls to Carissa’s.
-Jorge drove your sister out there one day but obviously Jessica didn’t respond to her, either.
+Jorge drove your sister out there one day, but obviously, Jessica didn’t respond to her, either.
 Jorge even tried to call her to no avail.”

 “Amazing!”
 I sighed, shaking my head.
 “And you all kept this from me?
 Why?”

-“I guess maybe they didn’t think there was a point to telling me so long after the fact.
+“I guess maybe they didn’t think there was a point in telling me so long after the fact.
 Maybe they were worried about ripping open old wounds or something.
 But it does seem strange you would all keep this from me at the risk of thinking none of you cared.”

 “You weren’t thinking, Steve.
 Not at all.
-You were on autopilot, and a rickety autopilot at that.
-You had trouble at work, trouble at home, trouble at the dojo, and then you went off the deep end after Thanksgiving.
+You were on autopilot and a rickety autopilot at that.
+You had trouble at work, trouble at home, trouble at the dōjō, and then you went off the deep end after Thanksgiving.
 Nobody knew what might set you on a downward spiral that would destroy everything.”

 “Oh, I tried to do that all by myself,” I said.
-“Fortunately Jennifer and Elyse kicked my butt; especially Elyse.”
+“Fortunately, Jennifer and Elyse kicked my butt, especially Elyse.”

 “I know.
 Jennifer, Elyse, Kara, Dave, Kurt, Sofia, and I had a very long conversation on how we could set you straight and save you from self-destruction.”